Moyal deformations, $W_{1+\infty}$ and celestial holography: Review of and its family of -algebras

 in terms of the descending Pochhammer symbol, defined by $[a]_b=a! / (a-b)!$ whenever $a\geq -1$ and $b\geq0$ .
 Similarly, the central charges are constrained to be

 In particular, all central charges are fixed in terms of the Virasoro central charge $c$.

 Let us make some remarks.
 Firstly, the parameter $\qq$ controls the deformation away from $w_{1+\infty}$, in the sense that~\eqref{capitalW_algebra} reduces to~\eqref{w_algebra} when $\qq\to0$.
 However, if $\qq\neq0$ it can be removed from~\eqref{capitalW_algebra} by rescaling $W^p_m \to \qq^{p-2}\,W^p_m$, so that the actual value of $\qq$ has no meaning.
-On the other hand, different values of the parameter $s$ correspond to different algebras, except that because the hypergeometric function in~\eqref{hypergeometric} is invariant under $s\rightarrow -s-1$, the algebras are more properly labelled by $\mu=s(s+1)$.
+Secondly, because the hypergeometric function in~\eqref{hypergeometric} is invariant under $s\rightarrow -s-1$, the algebras are more properly labelled by $\mu=s(s+1)$.
 In particular, the algebra usually called $W_{1+\infty}$ corresponds to setting $\mu=-\frac{1}{4}$ (and so $s=-\frac{1}{2}$), while $W(0)$ is usually called $W_\infty$.
 We note that all $W(\mu)$ algebras contain the Virasoro algebra as the subalgebra generated by $L_m = 2W^2_m$.
 Finally, notice that we have not imposed an upper bound of the value of $l$ in the summation in~\eqref{capitalW_algebra}.
 In fact, it turns out that the structure constants $f^{pq}_{2l}(m,n;s)$ are non-zero only when $p+q-2l-2\geq0$, so that for finite $p,q$ this summation includes only finitely many terms.
 In particular, this ensures that, just as in $w_{1+\infty}$, the element $W^1_0$ remains central.

 Unlike $w_{1+\infty}$ with its relation to Poisson diffeomorphisms of the plane, to the best of our knowledge, there is currently no known geometric realisation of $W(\mu)$ for generic $\mu$ (see {\it e.g}~\cite{Pope:1991ig} for a discussion).
 In particular, there is no known geometric realisation of $W_{1+\infty}$.
 However, there is a particular member of the $W(\mu)$ family, occurring when $\mu=-\frac{3}{16}$ (and $c=0$), for which such an interpretation is known.
 Fixing $\mu=-\frac{3}{16}$ implies either $2s+\frac{1}{2}=0$ or $2s+\frac{3}{2}=0$, so that one of the arguments in the top line of the hypergeometric function in~\eqref{hypergeometric} vanishes.
 In either of these cases, the hypergeometric function reduces to 1, so that the structure constants in this algebra simplify and the relations~\eqref{capitalW_algebra} become